 Have you had any moments yet where you’ve been able to collaborate with some of the developers?

-One of the projects I was working on, which won’t be reality for a while yet, was an e-book.
+One of the projects I was working on, which won’t be a reality for a while yet, was an e-book.
 The e-book was going to go on the website and contain a lot of information about the product and the company.
 I had brought up the idea of also including the results from the external attack surface management tool.
 The point of the e-book was to create a sense of value for a potential client.
-By taking the results from a scan and adding them in the e-book we could directly present companies with the types of vulnerabilities they might experience, and the number of unknown assets we found.
+By taking the results from a scan and adding them to the e-book we could directly present companies with the types of vulnerabilities they might experience, and the number of unknown assets we found.

 Figuring out how to integrate the scanning product with the e-book as a marketing tool was exciting.
 The idea was that the customer would put in their email to get the e-book and there the tool could find the domain and start mapping the attack surface.
 I scheduled a meeting with Wesley, one of our Product Managers, and we chatted about how it could work.

 The more that I talk with the developers and learn about the product the more evolved the idea becomes.
 One of the challenges to overcome is the length of time it takes to fully scan an attack surface.
-There will be a question of balance when it comes to deciding whether we want a full visualization of the attack surface in the e-book or we want the client to get the e-book fast.
+There will be a question of balance when it comes to deciding whether we want a full visualization of the attack surface in the e-book or if we want the client to get the e-book fast.
 Finding the balance is exactly the kind of execution challenge I was looking for when I started at Hadrian.

 You met Rogier and Maurice at London Business School.
 What drove you to go back to school to do your MBA?

 Going back to school was a way to shift industry function and get high-level introductory education on many new topics.
 I happen to be finishing a course on customer marketing analytics right now, which is very timely.
-The course thinks about how to profile a customer, how to segment them and how to prioritize them.
+The course thinks about how to profile a customer, how to segment them, and how to prioritize them.
 The course allows me to have a base knowledge and language that I can use to do my own research.

 For example, there was an introduction to customer segmentation based on surveys included in the course.
 We learned one of the easier techniques for customer segmentation which wasn’t perfect for Hadrian’s goals.
-However, the course gave me the knowledge and language to find the method that I felt best suits our purpose.
+However, the course gave me the knowledge and language to find the method that I felt best suited our purpose.

 I religiously listen to every episode of Darknet Diaries.
 Jack Rhysider is an amazing host who tells stories about “the dark side of the internet” through research and interviews.
 It’s in a film noir style and incredibly entertaining.
-At first I didn’t understand everything he was talking about but eventually started to pick up more and more over time.
+At first, I didn’t understand everything he was talking about but eventually started to pick up more and more over time.